Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 This routine must work for all block devices.
 If a non-block device supports reading and/or writing sectors, this routine may optionally work with that device as well.

+The `.IDEVN` error must be returned only for device numbers that don't exist in the driver.
+For a device that exists but is currently unavailable (for example a removable device with no medium inserted, or an empty card slot) the routine must return `.NRDY` instead; otherwise, accessing a drive mapped to an offline device will report the wrong error.
+This distinction didn't exist in Nextor 2, so it deserves special attention when porting old driver code (see _[the driver migration guide](Nextor%203.0%20Driver%20Migration%20Guide.md)_).

 If the device is a floppy disk drive (as reported by the driver via _[4.6.2.
 Device query 2: Get device parameters](#462-device-query-2-get-device-parameters)_) then the routine should use the media descriptor byte passed in C in order to determine the correct disk geometry.
 This byte is obtained from the disk's boot sector itself, so before it's available this routine will be called with C=0; the driver should assume a sensible default disk geometry in this case.
 For any other kind of device the value passed in C will be zero and should be ignored.

 The error codes returned are the same used by the Nextor function calls, see [the list in the Programmers Reference](Nextor%203.0%20Programmers%20Reference.md#4-new-error-codes) and [the DOS errors SDK file](../sdk/asm/constants/dos_errors.inc).